-8.3.3 - Idle Session Limit
+8.4.3 - Idle Session Limit

-When the AX3000 is powered off without logging out, the current TCP/IP connections remain active on the server side (see Chapter 8.4.3).
+When the AX3000 is powered off without logging out, the current TCP/IP connections remain active on the server side (see Chapter 8.5.3).

 To avoid these 'phantom' sessions, an automatic clean-up mechanism is offered.
-This destroys idle sessions after a certain time.
+This shuts down the idle sessions after a certain time.